 List of famous music teachers, with photos, bios, and other information when available.
 Who are the top music teachers in the world?
 This includes the most prominent music teachers, living and dead, both in America and abroad.
 This list of notable music teachers is ordered by their level of prominence, and can be sorted for various bits of information, such as where these historic music teachers were born and what their nationality is.
 The people on this list are from different countries, but what they all have in common is that they're all renowned music teachers.

 List below includes Sheryl Crow, Scott Joplin and more people.From reputable, prominent, and well known music teachers to the lesser known music teachers of today, these are some of the best professionals in the music teacher field.
 If you want to answer the questions, "Who are the most famous music teachers ever?" and "What are the names of famous music teachers?" then you're in the right place.
-(48 items)
+(47 items)

-Scott Joplin was an African-American composer and pianist.
-Joplin achieved fame for his ragtime compositions and was dubbed the "King of Ragtime Writers".
+Scott Joplin (c.
+1867/68 or November 24, 1868 – April 1, 1917) was an American composer and pianist.
+Joplin achieved fame for his ragtime compositions and was dubbed the King of Ragtime.
 During his brief career, he wrote 44 original ragtime pieces, one ragtime ballet, and two operas.
-One of his first pieces, the "Maple Leaf Rag", became ragtime's first and most influential hit, and has been recognized as the archetypal rag.Joplin was born into a musical family of laborers in Northeast Texas, and developed his musical knowledge with the help of local teachers.
-Joplin grew up in Texarkana, where he formed a vocal quartet, and taught mandolin and guitar.
+One of his first and most popular pieces, the "Maple Leaf Rag", became ragtime's first and most influential hit, and has been recognized as the archetypal rag.Joplin grew up in a musical family of railway laborers in Texarkana, Arkansas, and developed his own musical knowledge with the help of local teachers.
+While in Texarkana, Texas, he formed a vocal quartet and taught mandolin and guitar.
 During the late ...more on Wikipedia